atcgnu/bootcamp/README.md

-# atcgnu bootcamp
+# bootcamp
-`atcgnu bootcamp`, a bootcamp of basic bioinformatics skills trainning
+bootcamp, a place where a newbie can boot from.